fnproject/flow/docs/API.md

 ```

-The completer returns with an empty response containing the new flow ID in the FnProject-FlowID header:
+The flow service returns with an empty response containing the new flow ID in the FnProject-FlowID header:

 ```
 HTTP/1.1 200 OK